 Yelp generates a major portion of its revenue from local advertising.
-We estimate that around 73% of its overall revenue in 2015 will be generated through local advertising.
+In 2015, Yelp generated 87% of its overall revenue through local advertising.
 Its local advertising platform leverages the power of inbound marketing, which leads to a higher customer conversion rate than traditional display advertising.
 We expect its local advertising revenue to grow in the coming years, as it expands in multiple international markets.

 Huge repository of local business reviews and large user base

 Yelp has the largest database of local businesses in the markets that it operates in, especially in the United States.
 It has more than 95 million user reviews of around 2.6 million local businesses.
 Due to its large repository of user generated information, it attracts more than 160 million monthly unique visitors every month, which makes it a very attractive advertising and marketing platform for local businesses, who are trying to attract new customers.

 Yelp has a proven market development strategy which it uses to expand into new markets in the United States, Canada, Asia and Europe.
 It plans to expand globally into multiple countries across the world - to achieve this, it can use its tried and tested techniques, and its experienced sales force to attract new users and businesses.
 It expanded its operations to 32 countries in 2015.
 Going forward, it plans to continue its rapid expansion spree in the US as well as abroad.